Li Boguang: Allegations of foul play

 However, this description courted controversy, with activists and media outlets alike considering his demise to be "suspicious", and allegations that the government report was not credible.
-Bob Fu, president of China Aid, demanded that the Chinese government provide a transparent account of Li's death.
+Bob Fu, president of ChinaAid, demanded that the Chinese government provide a transparent account of Li's death.
 Christian Solidarity Worldwide also considered the death to be "suspicious", and refuted the official account as Li's health was very good prior to his death.
 The death served to return attention to China's human rights record and the welfare of those who oppose the authorities.
-The government's treatment of Li was already under scrutiny following the assault perpetrated by men with alleged ties to the Communist Party of China in 2016, and further threats which had allegedly been levied against him.
+The government's treatment of Li was already under scrutiny following the assault perpetrated by men with alleged ties to the Chinese Communist Party in 2016, and further threats which had allegedly been levied against him.

 International commentators remarked on the similarity between Li's death and that of Nobel Laureate Liu Xiaobo in 2017.